Bourne Woods

 Bourne Woods are situated near Bourne, Lincolnshire, England, and includes Bourne Wood and Fox Wood.

 Bourne Wood (National Grid reference TF0821; Co-ordinates: O°24'W, 52°46'N) and Fox Wood are owned by The Forestry Commission and managed by Forest Enterprise (England) as part of Kesteven Forest.

+There has been a tree coverage in this spot for at least 8000 years and Bourne Wood was mentioned in the Domesday Book in 1086.
+Whether this Bourne Wood is in the same location is up for debate.